Water and sewerage services

 Water authorities are divided into Category 1 and Category 2.
-Category 1 water authorities, Gladstone Area Water Board and Mount Isa Water Board also provide water to local councils for drinking water.
+Category 1 water authorities (Gladstone Area Water Board and Mount Isa Water Board) also provide water to water service providers for drinking water.
 Category 1 water authorities operate on a much larger scale than Category 2 water authorities.

-Both categories are overseen by the Department of Natural Resources, Mines and Energy (DNRME).
+Both categories are overseen by the Department of Regional Development, Manufacturing and Water.

 A sewerage service includes:

 - the collection of sewage

 - the disposal of sewage or treated effluent.